kayx23/trakydeng.ca/content/projects/2021-07-05--aws-project.md

 * **Other Services Used:** IAM, SNS, CloudWatch

 ## User sign-up:
-User signs up via a           web form, which POSTs to an endpoint on the API Gateway, Lambda is triggered to add the user to the database with the `verified` fired set to `false` and `TTL` set to one hour, At the same time, it sends a confirmation email to the user using SES.
+User signs up via a           web form, which POSTs to an end  point on the API Gateway, Lambda is triggered to add the user to the database with the `verified` fired set to `false` and `TTL` set to one hour, At the same time, it sends a confirmation email to the user using SES.
 User can either choose to confirm or remove the subsc  ription in the email they receive, which will send a GET request to the corresponding endpoint to trigger lambda to update the database record accorgily.
 If no action, the record will be removed when the TTL expires by DynamoDB.

 ![aws-user-signup](/media/user-signup.png)